Gallos (sculpture): Location and installation

 The statue is located above cliffs on the Atlantic coast-side of the castle.
 The site is only accessible from the mainland by hundreds of steps and the statue was positioned by helicopter.
 It was unveiled on 29 April 2016, ahead of the bank holiday weekend.

 The sculpture was installed by English Heritage as part of a new visitor experience on the site.
-An earlier sculpture, a rock carving depicting Merlin, had been criticised by Cornish nationalists and historians for "Disneyfication" of the history of the site, and Gallos also raised similar questions.
+An earlier sculpture, a rock carving depicting Merlin, had been criticised by Cornish nationalists and historians for "Disneyfication" of the history of the site, and Gallos raised similar questions.

-The scheme also saw the installation of a stone compass pointing to other locations across the British Isles associated with the Arthurian legends and stepping stones in the castle garden telling the story of Tristan and Iseult.
+The scheme also saw the installation of a stone compass pointing to other locations across the British Isles associated with the Arthurian legends, and stepping stones in the castle garden telling the story of Tristan and Iseult.
 A number of information panels were also installed, telling the history of the castle site.
 The materials used in the new development – bronze, Delabole slate and other stone – are inspired by Tintagel's industrial history.